Home » Charlie’s Baked Cheesy Leeks

 Jump to Recipe Print Recipe

-A firm family favourite especially at Christmas this recipe for baked cheesy leeks from Chris Collins over at Don’t Go Bacon My Heart is the best one around.
+This is a firm family favourite especially at Christmas and we use this recipe for baked cheesy leeks from Chris Collins over at Don’t Go Bacon My Heart.

 It’s easy to make and best of all can be prepared in advance, really handy for a busy Christmas day kitchen.